dpwgc/easierweb/README.md

 ### Easier usage

-* api handle function has input object and return values
+* API handle function has input object and return values.
-* easier to write api code, don't need to write logic for binding data and writing response data. framework will help you do this
+* More concise way to write API handle, don't need to write logic for binding data and writing response data. framework will help you do this.

 ```go
 package main